Terms

 NOTE about rodent/rat problems: The ECDOH responds to complaints about rodent infestations for properties that are four (4) unit residences or less which are not part of an apartment complex or commercial property.
 Complete the Rodent Service Request & Complaint Form or call (716) 961-6800.

-If extermination is needed, occupants or property owners should hire a licensed professional exterminator, also known as a Pesticide Applicator, to identify the cause of an infestation and determine the best way to get rid of the problem.
-See the NYS Department of Environmental Conservation Certified Pesticide Applicators to search for licensed professionals near you.
+If extermination is needed, you or the property owners should hire a licensed professional exterminator, also called Pesticide Applicator, to get rid of the problem.
+The NY State Department of Environmental Conservation operates the certification program for Pesticide Applicators.
+See this list of certified pesticide applicators in NY State.

 The ECDOH does not have jurisdiction over workplace environments.
 The Occupational Safety and Health Administration (OSHA) is the regulatory agency for workplace environments.